How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 | Share of Citation | Citations earned ÷ Total citation slots | Direct attribution by AI engines | Indirect brand associations |

-Share of Citation is the hardest metric to game and the most predictive of downstream pipeline.
-It requires the AI engine to do work on your behalf — selecting your brand as the authoritative answer.
-That requires earned media presence across publications AI engines trust, not keyword density in brand-owned content.
+Share of Citation is harder to game because it requires the AI engine to do work on your behalf.
+That work usually depends on earned media presence in publications the engines trust, not just keyword density on brand-owned pages.

 Examples: